Presenting our ultimate food guide to Bugis and its collection of amazing restaurants, cafes and bars.

 12. Madame Fan

 Located at The NCO Club, a multi-concept space for dining and drinking, Madame Fan is known for its classic Cantonese cuisine that’s authentic and modern.
-While you’re ensconced in the glamorous restaurant, you’ll be enjoying signatures such as braised Taiwan noodles, crispy duck and wagyu beef rolls with enoki.
+While ensconced in the glamorous restaurant, you’ll enjoy signatures such as braised e-fu noodles, crispy duck, and pan-fried wagyu beef with foie gras.
 Want a post-dinner tipple?
 Head to the sleek bar for East-meets-West concoctions that dazzle.
 Psst: check out the boozy dim sum brunch if that’s your scene!

 Madame Fan, 32 Beach Road, Singapore 189764